Roe deer: Israel

 In 1991, a breeding colony of 27 roe deer coming from France, Hungary and Italy were brought in the Hai-Bar Carmel Reserve.
-A small number of this roe deer population has been reintroduced to the Carmel Mountains from the Carmel Hai-Bar Nature Reserve, with the first deers being released in 1996.
+A small number of this roe deer population has been reintroduced to the Carmel Mountains from the Carmel Hai-Bar Nature Reserve, with the first deer being released in 1996.
 24 to 29 animals had been released by 2006.
 Some of the reintroduced animals were hand-reared and could be monitored by their responses to their keeper calls.

 Ecology

 Habitat

-This species can utilize a large number of habitats, including open agricultural areas and above the tree line, but a requisite factor is access to food and cover.
+This species is found across multiple habitats, including open agricultural areas and above the tree line, but a requisite factor is access to food and cover.
 It retreats to dense woodland, especially among conifers, or bramble scrub when it must rest, but it is very opportunistic and a hedgerow may be good enough.
 Roe deer in the southern Czech Republic live in almost completely open agricultural land.
 The animal is more likely to be spotted in places with nearby forests to retreat to.
 A pioneer species commonly associated with biotic communities at an early stage of succession, during the Neolithic period in Europe when farming humans began to colonise the continent from the Middle East, the roe deer was abundant, taking advantage of areas of forest or woodland cleared by Neolithic farmers.